...So Goes the Nation: Production

-The documentary featured various officials from both campaigns, including Terry McAuliffe and Ed Gillespie, chairs of the Democratic and Republican national committees, respectively.
+The documentary featured various officials from both campaigns, including Terry McAuliffe and Ed Gillespie, the chairmen of the Democratic and Republican national committees, respectively.
 It also features Leslie Ghiz, a Republican activist and judge on the Hamilton County Common Pleas Court who campaigned for the Bush/Cheney ticket.
-She later left the Republican Party due to the influence of President Donald Trump.
+Ghiz later left the Republican Party due to the influence of President Donald Trump.